First Step: Your Total Daily Dose of Insulin

 Low TDDs Cause Highs

-Many pump wearers are dealing with a different issue, elevated glucose readings, such as those that average above 183 mg/dL or an A1c of 8% or higher with few lows.
+Many pump wearers are dealing with a different issue: elevated glucose readings, such as those that average above 183 mg/dL or an A1c of 8% or higher with few lows.
 The Pump Settings Tool offers a convenient way to find a conservative increase in your TDD.
-An optimized TDD can be found in the right column and below that optimized settings for your average Basal Rate, CarbF, and CorrF.
+An optimized TDD can be found in the right column, and below that are optimized settings for your average Basal Rate, CarbF, and CorrF.
 Write the numbers in the right column down or print this page.
-The increase in your TDD in the column on the right requires a recent accurate 14-day average glucose from your CGM or a recent A1c test result.
+The increase in your TDD in the column on the right requires a recent, accurate 14-day average glucose from your CGM or a recent A1c test result.

 9.2 Find An Expected TDD for Your Weight

-1. Enter your current weight and multiply by 0.24 for lbs (or 0.53 for kg) to find the expected TDD for your weight with normal sensitivity to insulin.*
+1. Enter your current weight and multiply by 0.24 for lbs (or 0.53 for kg) to find the expected TDD for your weight with normal insulin sensitivity.*

 My weight x 0.24 (for lbs) or 0.53 (for kg)